samanar/type-meter/README.md

 ## Known Issues

 ### Linux

 - You may see a warning: `XkbGetKeyboard failed to locate a valid keyboard!`
   - This is a harmless warning and doesn't affect functionality
   - The app will still track keyboard events correctly

-### Permissions
-- On some systems, you may need to grant accessibility permissions for global keyboard monitoring
-- **macOS**: System Preferences → Security & Privacy → Accessibility
-- **Linux**: May require running with appropriate permissions

 ## Development